danielbeeke/bundled.media/README.md

 - We need an abstract class such as DataSource
 - Should language(s) be a required URL argument?
 - Fetches of data or DataSources in general should have a timeout.
 When nothing is returned this indicates that the source is done.
+- What if it kind of works like hypermedia in a way that if you open an endpoint in the browser it shows a UI and when you do a fetch with headers that it returns JSON?

 ### UI usage
 - We can have support for streaming results (also add resorting of data)